A382 – Newton Abbot to the A38 at Drumbridges roundabout

 Improvement work to the A382 in Newton Abbot is taking place between Forches Cross and Whitehill Cross forming the first phase of the major Devon County Council scheme to upgrade the link.

-The work started on 10 February 2020 with an estimated end date of October 2020.
+The work started on 10 February 2020 with an estimated end date of early 2021.

 The majority of the construction work will be carried out away from the line of the existing road, and in order to minimise disruption one lane in each direction will be kept open where possible.
 However, there will be times when it will be necessary to reduce the traffic flow to a single lane using traffic lights, but this will be undertaken outside of peak hours.

 Advance notice of traffic control measures will be signposted on site and access to nearby homes and businesses will be maintained at all times.